 Are Ghosts and Spirits Real?
 Psychology Fails to Explain the Paranormal

-Those who reside in Connecticut as well as many more who have dined there while visiting the state have reported a number of unusual events they couldn’t explain.
-Through the years, a number of people, many who were unfamiliar with the story of the tavern and it’s resident spirit, left in a hurry stating the restaurant “simply wasn’t to their taste”.
-Waiters and hostesses noted however, during such rapid leave takings, the departing patrons appeared quite pale and some seemed even a bit shaky.
+Those who reside in Connecticut, as well as many more who have dined there while visiting the state, have reported a number of unusual events they couldn’t explain.
+Through the years, a number of people, many who were unfamiliar with the story of the tavern and its resident spirit, left in a hurry, stating the restaurant “simply wasn’t to their taste.”
+Waiters and hostesses noted, however, that during such rapid exits, the departing patrons appeared quite pale and some seemed even a bit shaky.

-Some complained the restaurant was just too cold to dine in comfortably despite the heat being set at a balmy 73°.
-Others were heard to mumble something about ghosts, disembodied voices and spectral figures.
-Those who have worked there however, have said of the paranormal activity at the restaurant, the have never felt like it was dangerous.
-They believe the ghost is simply communicating here desires the only way she now can.
+Some complained that the restaurant was just too cold to dine in comfortably despite the heat being set at a balmy 73°.
+Others were heard to mumble something about ghosts, disembodied voices, and spectral figures.
+Those who have worked there, however, have said that the paranormal activity at the restaurant never felt like it was dangerous.
+They believe the ghost is simply communicating her desires the only way she now can.

 Paranormal Events and the Ghost of Abigail

 While the new management was skeptical about supernatural activity occurring in the bar and grill, the odd behavior of the patrons of Pettibones Tavern was still attributed to their having come into contact with the ghost of Abigail.
 In fact, other regular patrons didn't seem the least bit nonplussed when diners suddenly fled from the establishment.
-Those of living in Simsbury, Connecticut for a while, simply took such behaviors in stride and continued their meal.
+Those living in Simsbury, Connecticut, simply took such behaviors in stride and continued their meal.

 Many paranormal experiences attributed to the ghost of Abigail reoccurred over time and the legend of the Bar and Grill grew until diners often came prepared.
 Cold drafts emanating from behind the lit fireplace resulted in nearby diners donning wraps.
 Similarly, ladies took jackets with them when visiting the upstairs bathroom as the temperature was known to sometimes drop for no reason.
 Increases in cold air is a common characteristic attributed to paranormal activity and the presence of a ghost.